 - rectum – the last 15–20 cm of the large bowel.

 This is the opening at the end of the bowel.
 During a bowel movement, the anal muscles relax to release faeces.
 Anal cancer is treated differently to bowel cancer, see Understanding Anal Cancer.

 Bowel cancer is the third most common cancer affecting people in Australia.
 It is estimated that about 15,500 people are diagnosed with bowel cancer every year.
 It is most common in people over 50, but it can occur at any age.

 About 9 out of 10 bowel cancers are adenocarcinomas, which start in the glandular tissue lining the bowel.
 Rarely, other less common types of cancer can also affect the bowel.
 These include lymphomas, squamous cell carcinomas, neuroendocrine tumours and gastrointestinal stromal tumours.
 Cancer can also start in the small bowel (called small bowel cancer or small intestine cancer), but this is rare.

 In its early stages, bowel cancer may have no symptoms.
 This is why screening is important to increase the chance of an early diagnosis.
 However, many people with bowel cancer do experience symptoms.
 These can include:

 - blood in faeces (poo) or on the toilet paper

 - a change in bowel habit, such as diarrhoea, constipation or smaller, more frequent bowel movements

-- a change in appearance or consistency of bowel movements (e.g. narrower stools or mucus in stools)
+- a change in the look of faeces (e.g. narrower or with mucus)

-- feeling that the bowel hasn't emptied completely
+- a feeling that the bowel hasn’t emptied completely

 - weakness or fatigue